Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

-\subsection{Mixing - Decay into $\nu_e$, $MD_\nu-$scenario.}
+\subsection{Mixing - Decay into $\nu_e$, $M_N D_\nu U_e-$scenario.}

-This scenario (schematically shown in \cref{fig:Kopp}) essentially provides additional source of $\nu_e$ at low energies.
-Therefore, there is no restrictions from angular dependence of the observed MiniBooNE events and $N$ can be light enough to be produced in the $\pi-$decay.
-Since flux of pions is 2 orders of mgnitude larger than flux of $K-$mesons, the scenario will allow to obtain required number of events at lower new physics couplings.
-Relatively light $N$ is produced via mixing with $\nu_\mu$ in $\pi-$decays and then decays into $\nu_e$ and a new light scalar or vector boson along the beamline $N \rightarrow \nu_e + B$.
-In turn, these bosons $B$ may decay into $\nu_e \bar\nu_e$ pair, thus enhancing the $\nu_e$ flux at low energies.
-Here we have more interaction points in contrast to previous scenarios (although in one point interactions are standard).
+This scenario (schematically shown in \cref{fig:Kopp-a}) essentially provides an additional source of $\nu_e$ at low energies.
+Therefore, there is no restriction from angular dependence of the observed MiniBooNE events, but $N$ should be light enough to satisfy the timing bound.
+Therefore it is dominantly produced in the $\pi-$decay.

+Relatively light $N$ produced via mixing with $\nu_\mu$ decays into $\nu_e$ and a new light scalar or vector boson along the beamline: $N \rightarrow \nu_e + B$.
+In turn, the bosons $B$ may decay into $\nu_e \bar\nu_e$ pair, thus enhancing the $\nu_e-$flux at low energies.
+Here there are more interaction points in comparison to previous scenarios (although in one point the interactions are standard).

-Since $N$ can decay already in the decay tunnel, the consideration should start from $\pi-$decay as in the $M_N D_\xi$ scenario of section \cref{subsec:MD}.
-In contrast to $MD_\xi$, $N$ decays in the pipe do contribute to the signal in a detector, since $\nu_e$ are stable and can travel to a detector.
-This requires different consideration from $MD_\xi$.
+Since $N$ can decay already in the decay tunnel, the consideration should start from $\pi-$decay as in the $M_N D_\xi$ scenario of \cref{subsec:MD}.
+In contrast to $M_ND_\xi$, decay of $N$ in a pipe do contribute to the observable signal, since $\nu_e$ are stable and can travel to a detector.
+This requires different consideration from $M_N D_\xi$.

-Let $\phi_\pi^0$ be the pion flux produced in a proton target.
-Then, the flux of pions at a distance $x$ from the target equals
+The initial flux is the pion flux produced in a proton target $\phi_\pi^0$.
+Then using general formulas of sect.
+IIIA we can write expression for the number of expected events